realmcu/HoneyGUI/doc/en/tool/packing.md

 ##  RTL8773E
-RTL8773E is the name of a series IC type, including RTL8773EWE/RTL8773EWE-VP, The packaging process is as follows
+RTL8773E is the name of a series IC type, including RTL8773EWE/RTL8773EWE-VP.
+The user data packaging process is as follows:

 ### Generate Root Bin
 1. Copy generated images bin to this folder ```\src\app\watch\gui_application\root_image\root\8773e_watch``` and Copy generated font bin to this folder ```\src\app\watch\gui_application\root_image\root\font```.
 2. Modify build address: You need to adjust the address to ```0x238b400``` by modifying this file ```mkromfs_0x4400000.bat``` (python_bin_mkromfs_0x4400000.py --binary `--addr 0x238b400` root root(0x4400000).bin).
 The --addr corresponds to the flash map userdata address +0x400 (image header size)
 3. Double-click ```mkromfs_0x4400000.bat``` in the ```\src\app\watch\gui_application\root_image``` directory to execute the script and generate an image of the root folder.
 A new bin `root(0x4400000).bin` file and h file `ui_resource.h` will appear in the directory.
 4. Between them, `.bin` is the image file, and `.h` is the address offset of each file in the file system, which can be accessed directly without using the file system.

 <br/>
 <div style="text-align: center"><img width= "500" src="https://foruda.gitee.com/images/1726730908892819237/3349d8fb_13671125.png"></div>
 <br/>